 Comfrey is a perennial herb with large green leaves and purple, pink, or white flowers.
 Comfrey’s deep roots condition and mine the subsoil for nutrients and accumulate those nutrients in its leaves.
 Its nutrient levels rival those of animal-based amendments.

 Comfrey is used in many ways to fertilize soil.
 It can activate a compost pile due to its high nitrogen content.
 Use the chopped leaves as mulch around fruit trees and mature fruiting vegetable plants.

-To use comfrey as a green manure, spread chopped leaves in garden beds in the fall.
+To use comfrey as a green manure in a vegetable garden, spread chopped leaves in the fall.
 Then turn them under in the spring before planting.

 Get comfrey root cuttings here.